 Do crypto assets have a compound interest?

-The compound interest is a term most often used in relation to bank deposits.
+Compound interest is a term most often used in relation to bank deposits.
 It is the process of adding interest to the initial sum of the deposit.
 In cryptocurrency terms that would mean the process of adding staking rewards to your initial staked amount.
 Some crypto assets do indeed have this feature.
-For example SOL, ALGO or ADA.
+For example SOL, ALGO, or ADA.
 But this is more of an exception, rather than a rule.
 With most crypto assets, you are only receiving rewards on the amount you staked initially.
-For more information about distribution of rewards for different assets consult this guide.
+For more information about the distribution of rewards for different assets consult this guide.

 How can I see the APY of the assets that I am staking?